roger3g/dev-finaces/README.md

 ## ⬆ Updates

-This project is constantly evolving, I am always testing new features on it.
+This project is being the basis for my learning, so I make constant changes to it.

 ## 💡 Implementation ideas

+- [ ] Refactor.
 - [ ] Improve responsiveness;
-- [ ] Refactor.

 ## 📂 Directory structure